 The Patagonia Torrentshell Rain Jacket is an affordable and fully featured rain jacket with an excellent hood and pit zip ventilation.
-While nearly twice the weight of minimalist lightweight rain jackets like the OR Helium II, it’s warmer and much more durable, making it good for rough and tumble activities like winter and shoulder season hiking when heat retention is less of an issue than in summertime.
+While nearly twice the weight of minimalist lightweight rain jackets like the OR Helium Jacket, it’s warmer and much more durable, making it good for rough and tumble activities like winter and shoulder season hiking when heat retention is less of an issue than in the summertime.

 The Torrentshell Rain jacket is a 2.5 layer waterproof, H2NO certified (an internal Patagonia test standard) jacket with a beefy 50 denier exterior water-repellent shell fabric, an internal breathable membrane, and a thin printed interior face (the half layer) that protects the breathable layer from dirt and oils.
 While a bit on the heavy side at 12.7 ounces in a size men’s XL, the 50 denier outer fabric provides increased durability and heat retention in cold weather.